 1. User-Centric Experience

 In fact, 87% of employees agree that gamification would make them more productive.
 As such, the best LXPs are those which offer these features within their system.

 3. Social Interaction

-- Collaborating with social news feeds
+- Collaborating through social news feeds

-- The opportunity to chat to experts
+- The opportunity to chat with Experts

 - Interacting on custom discussion groups

 - And live chat functionality for real-time interaction and feedback

 And the fun doesn’t stop there.
 Social learning generates other awesome by-products such as team-building, skill-sharing and learner engagement.

 The defining quality of an LXP is its unfettered approach to delivering recommended content for end-users.
 So how does this work?